 - Gear restrictions and operational requirements to minimize bycatch.

-- Longlines are prohibited in certain areas to protect endangered Hawaiian monk seals and reduce the potential for gear conflicts and localized stock depletion (when a large quantity of fish are removed from an area); longline vessels must carry a vessel monitoring system (satellite transponders that provide real-time position updates and track vessel movements) to enforce these area closures.
+- Longlines are prohibited in certain areas to protect endangered Hawaiian monk seals and reduce the potential for gear conflicts and localized stock depletion (when a large quantity of fish is removed from an area).
+Longline vessels must carry a vessel monitoring system (satellite transponders that provide real-time position updates and track vessel movements) to enforce these area closures.

 - Mandatory annual protected species workshops for all longline vessel owners and operators.

 - Requires commercial fishermen to obtain a permit from NOAA Fisheries and maintain logbooks documenting their catch.